William Buck Australia

 The minimum yearly repayment amount consists of both principal and interest:

-Similarly, although an interest-only model is simple in operation, it’s not consistent with the policy intent behind Division 7A which requires repayment of principal over time.
+Similarly, although an interest only model is simple in operation, it is not consistent with the policy intent behind Division 7A which requires repayment of principal over time.
 This is because there is an expectation that amounts borrowed from private companies will be returned over time to shareholders as dividends and taxed at the shareholders’ marginal tax rates.

-The removal of the 25 year loan option will create a limit on the type of investments private businesses can finance under Division 7A’s revised ‘ten-year loan model.’
+The removal of the 25 year loan option will create a limit on the type of investments that Division 7A loan can be used to finance.

-A preferred alternative – that would also be a simplification from the current situation- is for advances made by a private company to a shareholder (or associate), to automatically fall under the 10 year loan model unless the parties can evidence a contrary intent, i.e. an opt out approach.
+A preferred alternative would be for advances made by a private company to a shareholder/associate to automatically fall under the 10 year loan model unless the parties can evidence a contrary intent, i.e. an opt out approach.
+This would be a simplification from the current situation.

 Interest is calculated for the full income year, regardless of when the repayment is made during the year (except Year 1).
 If the loan is paid out early, that is before Year 10, interest will not be charged for the remaining years of the loan.

-Under the proposed approach, an advance repaid on 1 July would attract a full year of interest – this is not justifiable.
+Under the proposed approach, an advance made on 30 June and repaid on 1 July would attract a full year of interest.
+This is not justifiable.

 Current loan agreements with written reference to the benchmark interest rate should not be required to be renegotiated under this option.